rust-lang/rfcs/text/0000-std-function-macro.md

 [design]: #detailed-design

 This feature would have an equivalent design and implementation to `std::file`.
-It would return the fully qualified function name, e.g.
+It would return a fully qualified function name but the actual string returned is implementation defined.
+The string is meant to be used by the user to get an idea about the context of the code in e.g. debug output, and should be meaningful for a human, but is not meant to be analyzed by a program.

+For example the following scheme could be used:

- - Plain functions use their name, e.g.
+ - Plain functions use their name, e.g. `some_function` for

 ````
     fn some_function(arg: SomeThing) {